codepath/android_guides/Fragment-Navigation-Drawer.md

 <img src="http://imgur.com/HaOAmoh.png"/>

-We want our main content view to have the navigation bar and hence `android:fitsSystemWindows` is set to true for the `LinearLayout`.
+We want our main content view to have the navigation bar and hence `android:fitsSystemWindows` is set to true for the `Toolbar`.

 To use the `Toolbar` as an `ActionBar`, you need to disable the default `ActionBar`.
 This can be done by setting the app theme in `styles.xml` file.